 It is very likely you are not the only organization of your kind on social media.
 Search for other accounts by similar organizations at other institutions.
 Look up what the professional associations and national offices related to your organization are doing.
 These outside organizations are a great source of inspiration and you can discover what topics your community at-large is focusing on, what social media approaches work for them, and share their updates if they are relevant to your community.

 Utilize the campus community

-Creative Services has created Twitter lists for the Official-ish (academic departments, offices, and organizations) and Unofficial (student organizations recognized by Student Leadership Development) accounts that can serve as a great starting point to listen to the W&M community.
+University Web & Design has created a Twitter list of academic departments, offices, sports teams, alumni groups, student organizations recognized by Student Leadership Development and other similarly affiliated W&M accounts that can serve as a great starting point to listen to the W&M community.
 There are even more comprehensive account lists on the Social Stream social media directory that include Facebook, Flickr, YouTube, Foursquare, Instagram, Tumblr, Pinterest, LinkedIn and blogs.